 Out of exhaustion or defeat, I stop being adamant about positive habits.
 I give directions, and don’t see that they’re followed through.
 I don’t set clear expectations, then explode because my children didn’t read my mind.

-I’m reading School Education right now, and I wasn’t expecting to see so many valuable ideas for a home during the early years.
-I thought it would be about, you know, school.
-The first four chapters that I’ve read so far are full of Charlotte Mason’s recommendations for establishing a Godly, peaceful authority in our homes (and schools, of course!)
-But there is an idea that jumped out to me as the solution to the problems we sometimes have:
+The first several of Charlotte Mason’s third volume, School Education, gives recommendations for establishing a Godly, peaceful authority in our homes (and schools, of course!)
+But there is an idea that stood out to me as the solution to the problems we sometimes have:

 “Another hint as to the fit use of authority may be gleaned from the methods employed in a well-governed state.
 The importance of prevention is not fully recognized: police, army, navy, are largely preventative forces; and the home authority, too, does well to place its forces on the Alert Service.”
 School Education, page 23